CRO

 • Ask: “Can we apply this insight to other pages?”

-• Document what behavioral principle drove the win
+• Document the behavioral principle that drove the win

 For losers: